 Establish Which Driver Had the Right of Way

 In New York, legal experts will analyze traffic lanes, traffic signs, and traffic laws to determine the right of way.
 For example, in a parking lot, the moving car always has the right of way.
-If you were adhering to all traffic rules and another vehicle backed into you, then you should not be held liable for the collision.
+If you were adhering to all traffic rules and another vehicle backed into you, then you should generally not be held liable for the collision.

 Analyze Vehicle Damage

 A car accident attorney can inspect where vehicle damage occurs to establish fault in an auto accident.
-The type of vehicle damage suggests if the driver with the right of way had plenty of time to stop and let the other vehicle finish backing out of a space.
+The type of vehicle damage may suggest if the driver with the right of way had plenty of time to stop and let the other vehicle finish backing out of a space.
 It could also suggest that the right of way driver was not paying attention or speeding at the time of the accident.
 Experts in accident reconstruction can be utilized to prove negligence as well.

 Get Statements from Witnesses